KyleSeaford/BoxNest/README.md

 # BoxNest

 Welcome to BoxNest, a unique archive and box storage system developed for warehouses.
-This project was one of my first projects and serves as a foundation for organizing and managing physical storage space in warehouses.
+It serves as a foundation for organizing and managing physical storage space in warehouses.

 ## Overview